mepox/fitbuddy/CONTRIBUTING.md

 - Then a project member will review your PR.
 - If your PR got approved then congratulations 🎉 your PR will be merged soon!
 You will be also added to the hall of fame 🚀
 - If changes are requested don't panic.
 Complete the required changes and re-submit your PR.

+❗ *By not following these simple rules could lead to confusion and disappointment!* ❗

+## Project uses the following styles

+- Commits: Moved away from conventional commits, so use standard commit messages:
+  - The subject line must not exceed 50 characters
+  - The subject line should be capitalized and must not end in a period
+  - The subject line must be written in imperative mood (Fix, not Fixed / Fixes etc.)
+- Indentation: Size 4 with Tabs only policy.

 ## Thank you ♥️